WordPress/gutenberg/docs/reference-guides/block-api/block-metadata.md

 Block type frontend styles definition.
 They will be enqueued only when viewing the content on the front of the site.

 It's possible to pass a style handle registered with the [`wp_register_script`](https://developer.wordpress.org/reference/functions/wp_register_script/) function, a path to a CSS file relative to the `block.json` file, or a list with a mix of both ([learn more](#wpdefinedasset)).

+Frontend-only styles are especially useful for interactive blocks, to style parts that will only be visible after a user performs some action and where those styles will never be needed in the editor.
+You can start with using the `style` property to put all your common styles in one stylesheet.
+Only when you need editor-specific styling or frontend-specific styling, you can expand to `editorStyle` and `viewStyle`, but still keep the common part of your styling in the main stylesheet.

 ### Render